Skip to main content

 How long does a historic renovation take?

-A light refresh takes 4-6 weeks.
-Standard renovations with systems upgrades and millwork run 3-6 months.
-Full preservation remodels done to the studs can take 6-12 months.
-The historic review board typically adds 2-4 months to permitting, and possibly more if variances or board hearings are required.
+A light refresh — paint, fixtures, selective millwork repair — takes 4-6 weeks.
+Standard renovations with systems upgrades, period-correct trim matching, and custom millwork run 3-6 months.
+Full preservation remodels done to the studs, including old-growth heart pine floor restoration and lime-based plaster repair, can take 6-12 months.
+Dual-track approval through the St. Petersburg Building Department plus historic review board sign-off typically adds 6-10 weeks, and possibly more if setback variances or board hearings are required.

 How much does a historic renovation cost in St. Petersburg?